ArielMelni/Optimized-GeneCorr/README.md

 3. Compare GCNs and their dynamics from young to aged tissues.

 **Bioinformatics significance:**
 Accurately building and analyzing coexpression networks is essential for identifying key genes, understanding their interactions, and drawing meaningful biological conclusions.
-This contributes to advancing research within the field of bioinformatics.

 **Network Analysis:**
 By constructing GCNs from gene expression data of both age groups, we can investigate structural and functional differences between the networks.